How do I apply for a permit?

 Can I burn if I have a permit pending?

-No, you need to read and sign the permit accepting the conditions outlined in the permit before you burn.
+No, you need to read the permit accepting the conditions outlined in the permit before you burn.
 This will help in achieving a safe burn.
 These conditions include contacting the Otago, Fire and Emergency New Zealand Principal Rural Fire officer prior to lighting your burn.

 Can I burn if my permit is in my email?

-No, you need to read and sign the permit accepting the conditions outlined in the permit before you burn.
+No, you need to read the permit accepting the conditions outlined in the permit before you burn.
 These conditions can include contacting Otago, Fire and Emergency New Zealand Principal Fire Officer prior to lighting your burn.

 What happens if I burn without a permit?

 It is an offence under the Fire and Emergency New Zealand Act 2017 to burn without a permit if the fire season dictates that a permit is required.
-Conditions still apply during an Open fire season and you will need to check this if applicable.

 Do I need a permit to burn in an incinerator/Drum?